zhousarah/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

 1. `EnableAutomaticUpgrade`:
    - This property affects existing VMs.
    - It doesn't affect the version installed during VM creation.
-   - After VM creation, if the VM isn't running the latest minor version of the extension, enabling this property triggers an automatic upgrade.
+   - After VM creation, if the VM isn't running the latest minor version of the extension, enable this property to trigger an automatic upgrade.
    - Upgrades don't cause VM reboot and are rolled out in a safe rolling manner.
 Failed upgrades are rolled back immediately to provide high service availability and reliability.
    - Existing VMs stay secure and up to date by automatically updating them to the latest minor version.